bradh43/flut_run/README.md

 # flut_run

-Flutter Application designed to bring the running community together and serve as a useful team tool.
+Personal project using Flutter framework and Dart API.
+This app is designed to bring the running community together and serve as a useful team tool.

 ## Overview
+This app is designed for running teams, the target group is high school, college and club teams.
+It offers many tools and features to help bring teams together and help them learn more about the art of running.
+The main features of the app include the following: mileage planner, mileage log, split calculator, message board, lifting calculator, and a race predictor.
+The goal of the app is to provide teams with a useful running tool that promotes learning and giving back to the running community.
+I hope to be able to finish the app and deploy it on both Apple App Store and Google Play Store.
+The plan is to have coaches or captains register teams accounts and send a unique cmaode to the rest of the team where they will be able to make their own account on a customized team app.
+The app will have the teams logo and colors throughout the app.

 The app offers many features in order to provide a good user experience.
 The app can be customized to any team.